 The minimum required score for the TOEFL is 104 overall (IBT) with a sub-score of 26 in each category.
 The minimum required score for the IELTS is 7 overall, with sub-scores of 7 in each category.
 Check the TOEFL and IELTS sites for more information about the test.
 The results of the test will be sent to the University by the Testing Service.
+Official reports of any required scores must be received in order for a decision to be issued.
+Committees will use unofficial scores for review purposes if an official score report is not available, but you should provide official reports of any required scores as soon as they are available.
 Applications will not be given final consideration until the results of the test have been received.
 The University of Chicago Institutional Code for TOEFL is 1832; the department code for Crown Family School is 95.

 Note to graduates of the University of Puerto Rico: Because the language of instruction is not English, graduates of the University of Puerto Rico will be required to take an English examination.

 Financial Plan: Once an international applicant has been granted admission, the applicant must submit a financial statement, itemizing sources of funds for maintenance and transportation, and must provide documented proof (certification by a bank or subsidizing agency or agent) of resources sufficient for their support during the two years.
 It is estimated that educational and living expenses, exclusive of travel to and from the student's home country, will be approximately $82,000 for one year of study for a master's student.